goshiphq/goship-cms/content/blog/buying-oversized-items-online.md

 ---
-keywords: Shipping Oversized Items
+keywords: oversized items, shipping oversized items, how to ship oversized items
 author: GoShip Admin
-title: "Shipping Oversized Items: Everything You Need To Know"
+title: "How To Safely Ship Oversized Items: Everything You Need To Know"
 intro: >-
   The e-commerce sector is fiercely expanding, and the number of consumers who are purchasing online is constantly growing.
 According to, holiday e-commerce